Dreamer (Livin' Joy song): Chart performance

 The song was first released in the United Kingdom on 22 August 1994, debuting at number 18 in the UK Singles Chart.
 It descended the charts shortly afterwards, falling to number 67, then exiting the top 100 the following week.
 On 22 October 1994, it returned to the UK chart at number 85 before falling to number 97 and then exiting the top 100 once more.
 The record again re-entered the UK top 100 in November 1994, at number 99.
 The following week, it climbed to number 85 before descending one final time to number 97 before it bowed out.
 However, on 7 May 1995, "Dreamer" returned to the chart, reappearing at number one.
 It also reached the top position on the RM Club Chart from British magazine Music Week.

 In Europe, the single was a top-10 hit in Finland and Ireland as well as on the Eurochart Hot 100, where it reached number six in May 1995.
 It entered the top 30 in the Netherlands and the top 90 in Germany.
-Outside Europe, the single peaked at number one on the US Billboard Hot Dance Club Play chart, number three on the RPM Dance chart in Canada, number 28 in Israel, and number 90 in Australia.
-In the US, "Dreamer" peaked at number 72 on the Billboard Hot 100, number 75 on the Cash Box Top 100, number 38 on the Billboard Top 40/Rhythm Crossover chart, and number 10 on the Billboard Maxi-Singles Sales listing.
+Outside Europe, the single peaked at number one on the US Billboard Hot Dance Club Play chart and number three on the RPM Dance chart in Canada.
+In Oceania, it reached number 90 on the ARIA singles chart in Australia.
+In West Asia, it became a top-30 hit in Israel, peaking at number 26 on 16 May 1995.
+In the US, "Dreamer" also peaked at number 72 on the Billboard Hot 100, number 75 on the Cash Box Top 100, number 38 on the Billboard Top 40/Rhythm Crossover chart, and number 10 on the Billboard Maxi-Singles Sales listing.
 In mid-1996, "Dreamer" re-entered the Billboard Hot 100, reaching number 95.